• Skip to primary navigation

 Melissa

-This Tequila Old Fashioned is a twist on the whiskey-based Old Fashioned.
-The aged, añejo tequila along with the agave syrup and cocoa bitters breathes fresh life into this classic cocktail.
+This recipe is a twist on the classic whiskey-based Old Fashioned cocktail.
+Aged, aƱejo tequila along with agave syrup and cocoa bitters breathes fresh life into this classic cocktail.

 Print Recipe Pin Recipe